Optional Practical Training (OPT) STEM Extensions

 - Designated School Official (DSO) name and contact information.
 If you are applying

-on the basis of a degree earned at SUNY Plattsburgh, you should use the following
+on the basis of a degree earned at SUNY Plattsburgh, you should contact the ISS staff

 SUNY Plattsburgh Global Education Office